Simulate Step-Growth Polymerization

 - You have completed the Getting Started tutorial.

-is installed (pip install matplotlib
+matplotlibis installed (pip install matplotlib).

 This guide demonstrates how to simulate step-growth polymerization, where bifunctional monomers with reactive sites A and B react to form linear chains.
-In polymcsim
+In polymcsim, you model this by assigning every monomer two reactive sites—one A and one B—that consume each other.

 This guide shows you how to: